 Baking Soda/Baking Powder

-- I added three teaspoons of powder to my cookie and removed the baking soda altogether.
+- I added three teaspoons of powder to my cookie and removed the baking soda altogether so it would not be a crisp cookie on the inside.

 Now that you know all of that, let’s get to baking simple chocolate chip cookies.